Harshini3228/snappy-chat-app/README.md

 ## Real Time Chat Application

 This is a real time chat app built with react, nodejs and socket.io.
 This project features a login,register and chat page where you can chat with your contacts.
 Your contact will be able to see the message that you send in real time without page refresh.
-It also has a CI/CD pipeline that deploys to azure container app.
+It is containerized and also has a CI/CD pipeline that deploys to azure container app.

 Steps to run the app: